[UPDATE 12/27/2016 – This article was recently modified to reflect a more accurate and thorough exposition of Colossians

 See also Mark 16:2, 9; Luke 24:1; John 20:1, 19;1 Corinthians 16:2.

 Of all the proof texts provided by GML, the only two that actually qualify as Christian meetings are Acts 20:7 and 1 Corinthians 16:2.
 Yet, neither verse implies that the meeting was customary.
-On the other hand, there exists at least four times as many verses that mention meetings on the Sabbath (Acts 13:14, 27, 42, 44; 15:21; 16:13; 17:2; and 18:4) and three of these verses seem to indicate that the meetings were routine (Acts 15:21, Acts 17:2, Acts 18:4).
+On the other hand, there exists at least four times as many verses which mention meetings on the Sabbath (Acts 13:14, 27, 42, 44; 15:21; 16:13; 17:2; and 18:4) and three of these passages seem to indicate that the meetings were routine (Acts 15:21, Acts 17:2, Acts 18:4).
 But, of all the NT passages that militate against the idea that the early Christians met on the first day of the week (in lieu of the Sabbath), Act 13 is perhaps the most compelling.
 In Acts 13:14-16, 27, 42–44, Paul and Barnabas, when speaking at a Jewish synagogue, were invited by the Gentiles to speak again the next Sabbath.
-Now, if the early Christians indeed had a tradition of meeting on Sundays (in lieu of the Sabbath), this would have been the perfect opportunity for Paul and Barnabas to tell the people to meet with them on the following day (i.e. Sunday) rather than waiting a whole week for the next Sabbath.
-Instead, “on the next Sabbath day came almost the whole city [both Jews and Gentiles] together to hear the word of God.”
-Hence, Acts 13:42-44 clearly demonstrates that early Christians had not developed a routine of meeting on Sundays for worship.
+Now, if the early Christians indeed had a tradition of meeting on Sundays (in lieu of the Sabbath), this would have been the perfect opportunity for Paul and Barnabas to urge the people to meet with them on the following day (i.e. Sunday) rather than waiting a whole week for the next Sabbath.
+Instead, “on the next Sabbath day came almost the whole city [i.e both Jews and Gentiles] together to hear the word of God.”
+Hence, the events of Acts 13:42-44 clearly demonstrate that early Christians had not developed a routine of meeting on Sundays for worship.